One injured in officer-involved shooting overnight

-LUBBOCK, Texas (KAMC/KLBK) – The following is press release from the Lubbock County Sheriff’s Office regarding an officer-involved shooting.
+LUBBOCK, Texas — The following is press release from the Lubbock County Sheriff’s Office:

 The incident is being investigated by the Department of Public Safety Texas Rangers Division.